weichang888/practice-git/README.md

-Hello, this is my first GitHub practice repository!
+Hello, this is my first GitHub practice !